cgadal-presentations/poster_egu2024/README.md

-# Poster -- Slumping regime in lock-release turbidity currents
+# Poster -- An experimental set-up for the spatio-temporal quantification of fine particle infiltration in porous beds

-This repository contains a poster presented at EGU 2023 (refs coming soon).
+This repository contains a poster presented at EGU 2024 (refs coming soon).

 It can be found online [here](https://cgadal-presentations.github.io/poster_egu2024/poster.html#/).